-HEALTH CARE INSURANCE
+ARTICLE 20 HEALTH CARE INSURANCE

-For employees who are covered under the City's Health Insurance Plan (Medical), the City will contribute no less than 70 percent of total premium and the employee will contribute no more than 30 percent of the total premium.
+Health Care (Hospitalization) Insurance is offered to eligible, full time employees covered by this agreement as an optional benefit.
+Health Care (Hospitalization) Insurance is offered to eligible, full time employees covered by this agreement as an optional benefit.
+For Employees who are covered under the City's Health Insurance Plan (Medical), the City will contribute no less than 70% of the premium cost, and the employee will contribute no more than 30% of the total premium.
 The City reserves the right to recommend modifications to the Medical Plan to ensure it comports to the Affordable Health Care Act and does not subject the City or its employees to any penalties or taxes.
-In such case, the City will provide advance notice to the IUOE Local 369 and give the IUOE Local 369 the opportunity to provide input and/or alternative suggested modifications.
+In such case, the city will provided advance notice to the IUOE Local

+369 and give the IUOE Local 369 the opportunity to provide input and/or alternative suggested modifications. cost, which will be paid by payroll deduction.

-PENSION
+ARTICLE 21 PENSION